shijithpk/2024_maps_supplement/README.md

 This is an attempt to provide maps that can substitute some of the outdated ones in the Datameet repo.

-These aren't research quality, but I think they're good enough for the purpose of visualising on websites.
+These geojsons aren't research quality, but I think they're good enough for the purpose of visualising on websites.

 ### Done
 * [Sikkim assembly seat map](sikkim_assembly_updated.geojson)